RyanLevey/RyanLevey2.github.io/_posts/2018-04-12-coffeeanalysis.md

 ```

-2. From the new data frame (rTotalCoffee), Make three columns for total transactions, appearances, transaction value, and total product value.
+## Second: From the new data frame (rTotalCoffee), Make three columns for total transactions, appearances, transaction value, and total product value.
 Then drop Expensive and Average coffee columns

 ```python
 rTotalCoffee['t_total_transaction'] = rTotalCoffee['E_total_transactions,'] + rTotalCoffee['A_total_transactions,']